skrattaren/apf.rst/apf.rst

   amongst others, by Tolkien in a poem, by Theodore Roosevelt as the title for a book on hunting, and by pop-group A-ha as an album title.
-It originally is the title of an old Scandinavian fairy tale, which can be found in a book by Kay Nielsen, titled "`East of the Sun and West of the Moon – Old Tales from the North`_".
+It originally is the title of an old Scandinavian fairy tale, which can be found in a book by Kay Nielsen, titled **East of the Sun and West of the Moon – Old Tales from the North**.
 Terry has confirmed that this book was his source for the phrase.

-  'Behind the North Wind': from the title of a book by George McDonald: "`At the Back of the North Wind`_", the term itself being a translation of "Hyperborea_".
+  'Behind the North Wind': from the title of a book by George McDonald: **At the Back of the North Wind**, the term itself being a translation of **Hyperborea**.

-  'At the Back Of Beyond': an idiom, perhaps originating from Sir Walter Scott's "`The Antiquary_: "Whirled them to the back o' beyont".
+  'At the Back Of Beyond': an idiom, perhaps originating from Sir Walter Scott's **The Antiquary**: "Whirled them to the back o' beyont".

-  'There and Back Again': The sub-title of Tolkien's "`The Hobbit`_".
+  'There and Back Again': The sub-title of Tolkien's **The Hobbit**.

-  'Beyond the Fields We Know': from Lord Dunsany's novel "`The King of Elfland's Daughter`_", where "the fields we know" refers to our world, as opposed to Elfland, which lies 'beyond'.
+  'Beyond the Fields We Know': from Lord Dunsany's novel **The King of Elfland's Daughter**, where "the fields we know" refers to our world, as opposed to Elfland, which lies 'beyond'.
 The phrase was also used as the title of a collection of Dunsany's stories.